jullite/blog/books/Automic-Habits.md

 - Focus on taking action, not being in motion.
 If I search for a better diet plan and read a few books on the topic, that’s motion.
 If I actually eat a healthy meal, that’s action.
 - The biggest reason why you slip into motion rather than taking action: **you want to delay failure**
 - The amount of time you have been performing a habit is not as important as the number of times you have performed it.
+## How to achieve more with less effort
+**The central idea is to create an environment where doing the right thing is as easy as possible.**
+1. **Prime The Enviorment For Future use**
+2. **Reduce the friction associated with good behaviors.** When friction is low, habits are easy.
+     - Want to draw more?
+Put your pencils, pens, notebooks, and drawing tools on top of your desk, within easy reach.
+    - Want to exercise?
+Set out your workout clothes, shoes, gym bag, and water bottle ahead of time.
+    - Want to improve your diet?
+Chop up a ton of fruits and vegetables on weekends and pack them in containers, so you have easy access to healthy, ready-to-eat options during the week.
+2. **Increase the friction associated with bad behaviors**.
+When friction is high, habits are difficult.
+    - If you find yourself watching too much television, for example, then unplug it after each use.
+Only plug it back in if you can say out loud the name of the show you want to watch.
+This setup creates just enough friction to prevent mindless viewing.